Responsive Images

 <script>

-tags, it pauses the HTML parsing and executes the script right away. - If it comes across a
+tag, it pauses the HTML parsing and executes the script right away. - If it comes across a

 <script>

-tag (one withoutdefer
+tag (one without thedefer

 orasync